Helen's Mulberry Lane Farm Journal

 Whatever lies within you, make the memories happy.
 Don't fight over the silly things like the bride's nail polish color or how she wants to wear her hair.
 Don't major on the minors.
 You may win over the nail polish if you insist she do it, but you will lose so much in the long run in regards to relationships.
 The color of the nail polish isn't worth it.

-I want to live to be a hundred minus one day,
+If you live to be a hundred, I want to live to be a hundred minus one day, so I never have to live without you.

 A. A. Milne